Washing Your Mind As Well As Your Hands

 In this item we won’t get too bogged down with the science of it – that said, it is critically important to understand that anxiety, worry and fear are extremely harmful to our biological systems.

 Here’s a brief overview… once the fear response kicks in, the amygdala, one of the key organelles in the brain bound up with our emotional responses, can shut down our capacity to reason.
 This is often described as the amygdala hijack.
 What happens is the amygdala undermines the neocortex, which is the part of the brain responsible for what are often described as our executive functions – in other words our ability to make rational and sensible decisions.

 When the amygdala is in control, our ability to think clearly is severely diminished as we come under the influence of the flight, fight and freeze response, which is handled by the central nervous system (CNS).
 The parasympathetic nervous system is responsible for the ‘rest and digest’ response and under these conditions it is switched off, as the sympathetic nervous system responsible for fight, flight and freeze is activated.

 Put simply, overexposure to fear, anxiety and worry weakens our immune system.
-So language that generates panic and hysteria is actually the worst thing for our minds, brains and bodies because we should be fortifying our immune systems and anything positive and uplifting will help us to do just that.
+So, language that generates panic and hysteria is the worst thing for our minds, brains and bodies because we should be fortifying our immune systems and anything positive and uplifting will help us to do just that.

-Practise some kind of meditation or mindfulness every day, for 10 – 15 minutes.
+Practise some form of meditation or mindfulness every day, for 10 – 15 minutes.
 Loving kindness meditation (LKM) is a good and simple one that most can do with no prior training.

 This will have a wonderful effect on your brain.
 It will produce healing neurochemicals such as dopamine, oxytocin, serotonin – and help with your immune-resistance.